Product formula for p-adic epsilon factors: Local Fourier transform

 Now, let us start the proof of the equality of the irregularities.
 The irregularity $\mr{irr}_x^{\mr{CM}}$ only depends on $\ms{M}|_{\eta_x}$ by definition.
 By Corollary \ref{analyticstructure} combined with Theorem \ref{stabilitytheoremcy}, we get that $\mr{irr}_x^{\mr{Gar}}$ only depends on its analytification as well.
-This is saying that we may assume that $\ms{X}\cong\widehat{\mb{A}}^1$, $x=0$, and $\ms{M}$ is the canonical extension of $\ms{M}|_{\eta_x}$.
+This says that we may assume $\ms{X}\cong\widehat{\mb{A}}^1$, $x=0$, and that $\ms{M}$ is the canonical extension of $\ms{M}|_{\eta_x}$.
 Note that, thanks to (\ref{garinv0}), $\mr{irr}_x^{\mr{Gar}}$ satisfies Grothendieck-Ogg-Shafarevich type formula (GOS-type formula) by \cite[5.3.2]{Gar2}.
 By \cite[1.2]{CM}, we know that $\mr{irr}_x^{\mr{CM}}$ also satisfies GOS-type formula.

 The equality (\ref{equaliirrgarcm}) holds when $\ms{M}$ is regular singular at $x$.
-Indeed, the differential module $\ms{M}|_{\eta_x}$ being regular is equivalent to saying that the CM-irregularity at $x$ is $0$.
-It suffices to show that $\mr{irr}^{\mr{Gar}}_x(\ms{M})=0$.
-Now, by the structure theorem of regular $p$-adic differential equation \cite[12.3]{CM} and the additivity of $\mr{irr}^{\mr{Gar}}_x$ (cf.\ \cite[5.1.3]{Gar2}), we are reduced to showing in the case where $\ms{M}$ is a rank $1$ differential module.
+Indeed, by the definition of regularity we have $\mr{irr}^{\mr{CM}}_x(\ms{M})=0$, and it suffices to show that $\mr{irr}^{\mr{Gar}}_x(\ms{M})=0$.
+Now, by using the structure theorem of regular $p$-adic differential equation \cite[12.3]{CM} and the additivity of $\mr{irr}^{\mr{Gar}}_x$ (cf.\ \cite[5.1.3]{Gar2}), we may assume that $\ms{M}$ is of rank $1$.
 For this case we refer to \cite[5.3.1]{Gar2}.

 Finally, let us prove the general case.
 By GOS-type formulas, we get

 By using the regular case we have proven, we get $\mr{irr}_{\infty} ^{\mr{CM}}(\ms{M})=\mr{irr}_{\infty}^{\mr{Gar}}(\ms{M})=0$ since $\ms{M}$ is regular at $\infty$.
 Thus comparing these two equalities, we get what we want. \end{proof}